ngc-corp/com.ngccorp.better-walls/README.md

 only.
 Additional wall variants will be added after further testing.

 ⚠️ It is strongly recommended to additionally use the mod [ExtraTooltips](https://www.curseforge.com/hytale/mods/extratooltips).
 Without it, it can be difficult to distinguish between different wall blocks in the inventory or crafting menu.

-Introduces new wall connection shapes including T-Junctions and Cross-Junctions.
-The mod operates independently from vanilla assets and does not override or extend existing blocks, ensuring full compatibility.

 ![Better Walls - Rock Cobble - Showcase of T_Junction and Cross_Junction](./Assets/rock-cobble.png)